twbs/rfs/README.md

 *Default value: `px`*

 **$rfs-factor:** (number)
 This value determines the strength of font size resizing.
-If the font sizes would all resize to the same value when the screen width would be 0, there wouldn’t be a lot of difference between the font sizes on small screens.
-To prevent this, we brought the `$rfs-factor` to life.
-Let’s take an example from the graph above: The font size `rfs(49)` at a screen of `0px` is `21px` and not `16px` because of this factor.
-This minimum font size is calculated like this:

-Calculate the difference between the font-size (47) and `$rfs-minimum-font-size` (14)
-`49 - 14 = 35`

-Divide this number by the `$rfs-factor` (5)
-`35 / 5 = 7`

-Add this number to $rfs-minimum-font-size (14)
-`7 + 14 = 21`

 The higher `$rfs-factor`, the less difference there is between font sizes on small screens.
 The lower `$rfs-factor`, the less influence RFS has, which results in bigger font sizes for small screens.
 If `$rfs-factor` is set to 1, there wouldn’t be any difference at all.
 1 is the lowest possible value.
 *Default value: `5`*

 **$rfs-two-dimensional** (Boolean)